 The shot took only one take – which I supposed it had to, considering Portman only had one head of hair to lose!

 Portman enjoyed the sensation of being hair-free – in one interview, she mentions how much she loved feeling rain on her bald head for the first time, the water feeling like it was “going straight into [me].”
 That’s all well and good but in freezing Irish temperatures, or scorching Vietnamese sun, it’s less enjoyable for Lady Alopecia!

 I’ve loved India Arie for a long time.
 Her song Ready For Love is one of my favorites and I’ve subjected poor Mr Alopecia to drunken renditions many times.
-When I went to see her perform, I was wowed by her stage presence – not just her soulful voice but the elegance and class with which she conducted herself.
+When I went to see her perform, I was wowed by her stage presence – not just her soulful voice but her elegance and class.

 Arie has always made a big impression with her style – particularly her big hair and collection of funky scarves.
 Ever a fan of a colourful headscarf, I idolized her hairstyle almost as much as her vocal talents.

 So when she shaved all that wild, gorgeous hair off in 2002, she made quite a splash.
 Especially when she later wrote a tune about that hairdo, aptly named: “I am Not My Hair”.